Recall election

-A recall election (also called a recall referendum, recall petition or representative recall) is a procedure by which, in certain polities, voters can remove an elected official from office through a referendum before that official's term of office has ended.
+A recall election (also called a recall referendum, recall petition or representative recall) is a procedure by which voters can remove an elected official from office through a referendum before that official's term of office has ended.
 Recalls appear in the constitution in ancient Athenian democracy.
-Even where they are legally available, recall elections are only commonly held in a small number of countries including Peru, Ecuador, and Japan.
-They are considered by groups such as ACE Electoral Knowledge Network the most rarely used form of direct democracy.
+Even where they are legally available, recall elections are only commonly held in a small number of countries including Peru, Ecuador, Taiwan, and Japan.
+They are considered by groups such as ACE Electoral Knowledge Network as the most rarely used form of direct democracy.

 Process

 The processes for recall elections vary greatly by country and can be originated in different ways.